 I am a Postdoctoral Fellow in the UNESCO Chair in Heritage Futures at Linnaeus University, Sweden.
 My current project, “Body Politics: Heritage Repatriation for the Postcolonial Future”, examines how repatriation can mediate relationships between nations, especially with an eye to remaking landscapes of power in a postcolonial context.
 Based in Berlin and Kigali, the project investigates the potential repatriation of a collection of human remains from Rwanda which are currently held in German museums.

 My PhD dissertation in Anthropology at Stanford University, "A Country without Culture is Destroyed: Making Rwanda and Rwandans through Heritage", examined the state heritage sector in post-genocide Rwanda and its uses of cultural and genocide heritage for nation-building and development, while transforming Rwanda's place in the international dynamic of power.

-I also work as a research associate in the program on Understanding Violent Conflict at the Social Science Research Council, focusing particularly on Great Lakes Africa.
+I have also worked as a research associate in the program on Understanding Violent Conflict at the Social Science Research Council, focusing particularly on Great Lakes Africa.